jevolk/SPQF/README.md

 * Offline configuration/database editing tool.
 * Automatic NickServ ghost and regain on (re)connect.
 * Vote modules can have independent configurations.
+* Active vote listing detailing open issues for a channel.
-* Database-records of votes, ballots and outcomes.
+* Searchable database-records of all votes, ballots and outcomes.
 * Expiration management to undo effects of votes after some time.
 * Increment/Decrement effects-time based on number of yea and nay votes.
 * Vote-time options to set any config variable for a single vote.
+* Automatic appeals to unilateral operator actions.
+* Background jobs to nominate new eligible voters.
+* Prevention of other operators kick/banning or removing the bot.
+* Manual configuration override for channel +F or bot --owner.

 #### Upcoming Features

 * SSL support.
 * Internationalization / Localization / Multi-Language support.
 * Additional statistical analyses for channels.

 ----